 Note that as soon as I change the country name in cell E2, the filtered data automatically updates for that country.

 I have used the following formula to do this:

 Now we can take it a level higher and create drop-downs of the conditions.
 For example, we can have a drop-down that has the country names in it and the user can select a country from the menu.

 This technique can be really useful if you’re creating dashboards and you want the user to have the flexibility to quickly filter data based on the selection.

-With FILTER function, it’s extremely easy to extract all the even-numbered rows (or the odd-numbered rows) from a dataset.
-Without this function, it gets tedious and complex to get this done.
+With the FILTER function, it’s extremely easy to extract all the even-numbered rows (or the odd-numbered rows) from a dataset.
+Without this function, it gets tedious and complex to do this.

 Suppose we have a dataset as shown below: